-The days of luring talents in with free lunch and a fantastic health plan are gone.
-To engage and retain a skilled employee, the management team must work on and personalise all interactions – from pre-hire dialogues to the exit interview (in short, touchpoints), journey milestones, and employee expectations.
+The days of attracting talents with free lunch and a fantastic health plan are gone.
+To engage and retain a skilled employee, the management team must work on and personalise all interactions - from pre-hire dialogues to the exit interview (in short, touchpoints), journey milestones, and employee expectations.

 Candidates assess future employers from the very start of the talent acquisition experience and make quick judgments about what life will be like for them in the organization, based on how they interact with the enterprise during the recruiting cycle.

 Ensure that your employees enjoy an integrated experience with professional, emotional, and financial support.
 The ideal employee experience should incorporate every element that can have an impact on the staff's physical and mental health, starting from a sense of belonging, security, confidence that they can influence their own work condition, trust and autonomy to workplace hygiene, opportunities to grow and contribute to the success of the organisation.

 As Mark Levy, the former head of Employee Experience at Airbnb, puts it eloquently, "Anything that sets employees up for success or improves our culture should be a part of Employee Experience.